 To explain what the FCC is doing, Craig Aaron is still with us in Chicago, communications director of Free Press.
 We’re also joined by Wally Bowen.
 He’s executive director of the Mountain Area Information Network, a nonprofit Internet service provider that offers Internet service in western North Carolina.
 He’s also the founder of the low-power FM station WPVM.

 We’re going to start with Craig Aaron.
 Describe what happened this week at the FCC?

-    CRAIG AARON: What happened this week at the FCC, Amy, is that the Commission really squandered a historic opportunity to bring the benefits of broadband, of high-speed internet access to all Americans.
+CRAIG AARON: What happened this week at the FCC, Amy, is that the commission really squandered a historic opportunity to bring the benefits of broadband, of high-speed Internet access to all Americans.
 They voted, they set some auction rules for the auction next year of an incredibly valuable slice of the public airwaves that is being returned to the government and will be sold to the highest bidder sometime next year.
-This slice of the airwaves coming back from the television broadcasters would allow high-speed wireless internet access.
+This slice of the airwaves coming back from the television broadcasters would allow high-speed wireless Internet access.
 It has properties that would vastly improve what you might think of now as wi-fi or, you know, the local little bubble at your coffee shop.
-This was really an opportunity, maybe our last and best opportunity, to introduce a third competitor, true, real competition, into the market that is so dominated, over 96% dominated, by the phone and cable companies.
+This was really an opportunity, maybe our last and best opportunity, to introduce a third competitor, true, real competition, into the market that is so dominated, over 96 percent dominated, by the phone and cable companies.

 AMY GOODMAN: Wally Bowen, can you explain the practical application of this in the kind of work that you do?
 Wally Bowen, joining us from North Carolina on the telephone.